Pylons/pyramid/docs/designdefense.rst

 If it's Zope3-the-web-framework, Pyramid is *definitely* not that.
 Making use of lots of Zope 3 technologies is territory already staked out by the :term:`Grok` project.
-Save for the obvious fact that they're both web frameworks, :mod:`Pyramid` is very, very different than Grok.
+Save for the obvious fact that they're both web frameworks, :app:`Pyramid` is very, very different than Grok.
 Grok exposes lots of Zope technologies to end users.
 On the other hand, if you need to understand a Zope-only concept while using Pyramid, then we've failed on some very basic axis.